Heart Transplant Rejection

 When should I call my healthcare provider?

 Call your transplant team right away if you have any signs of rejection.
-Also call if you generally do not feel well.
-Do not wait until your next scheduled appointment.
+Also call if you generally don't feel well.
+Don't wait until your next scheduled appointment.

 - Heart transplant rejection is very common after heart transplant surgery.
 Rejection can be acute or chronic.
 The immune system attacks the donated heart, leading to symptoms.